Illu/react-native-volume-indicator/README.md

 ## Usage

-Please note that you'll only be able to get the actual volume using a physical device, as the simulator won't return a correct value.
+>⚠️ Please note that you'll only be able to get the actual volume using a physical device.

 ### VolumeIndicator

 Component that displays a volume indicator.
-By default, it looks like a blue slider that fills up left to right depending on the current volume.
+By default, it looks like a blue slider that fills up from left to right depending on the current volume.

 ##### Exemple
 ```javascript